Getty Images/iStockphoto

 Salesforce on Friday introduced new agentic and large action AI models designed to fuel sales tasks.

+The CX and sales giant's AI division developed the xGen-Sales and xLAM models.
 XGen-Sales is a proprietary model trained to power sales processes with Agentforce and xLAM, the vendor's family of large action models (LAMs).
 It will be generally available soon, Salesforce said.

 Agentforce, unveiled on Aug.
-29, is a Salesforce platform that enables customers to create custom AI agents, AI systems that perform specific tasks with human participation.
+29, is a Salesforce platform that enables customers to create custom AI agents, or AI systems that perform specific tasks with human participation.

 xGen-Sales and xLAM

-Salesforce also introduced different sizes in the xLAM line: xLAM-1B, xLAM-7B, xLAM8x7B and xLAM-8x22B.
+Salesforce also introduced different sizes in the xLAM line: xLAM-1B, xLAM-7B, xLAM-8x7B and xLAM-8x22B.

 With a range of small to large sizes, even the smaller xLAM models are still powerful, said Shelby Heinecke, senior AI research manager at Salesforce.